etendosoftware/docs/docs/products/etendo-classic/user-guide/warehouse-management/transactions.md

 ### Bulk Posting

 !!! info
     To be able to include this functionality, the Financial Extensions Bundle must be installed.
-To do that, follow the instructions from the marketplace: [Financial Extensions Bundle](https://marketplace.etendo.cloud/#/product-details?module=9876ABEF90CC4ABABFC399544AC14558)
+To do that, follow the instructions from the marketplace: [Financial Extensions Bundle](https://marketplace.etendo.cloud/#/product-details?module=9876ABEF90CC4ABABFC399544AC14558){target="_blank"}.

 The Bulk Posting functionality allows the user to post or unpost multiple records by selecting the corresponding records and clicking the “Bulk posting” button.

 Also, the Accounting Status of the record/s is shown in the status bar, in form view, or in a column, in grid view.

 !!! info
-    For more information, visit [Bulk Posting](https://docs/en/modules/financial-extensions-bundle#bulk-posting) in the Financial Extensions Bundle Documentation.
+    For more information, visit [the Bulk Posting module user guide](/docs/products/etendo-classic/optional-features/bundles/financial-extensions/bulk-posting).

 ## Goods Transaction

 ### Introduction

-Goods Transaction window provides a read only view with extensive filtering capabilities that shows all inventory transactions.
+Goods Transaction window provides a read-only view with extensive filtering capabilities that shows all inventory transactions.

 All real warehouse movements can be seen in this window: incoming, outgoing, movements between warehouses, physical inventories, etc.